woelper/oculante/README.md

 `brew install nasm`

 ### Cargo Features
-If you disable `turbo` (on by default), the turbojpeg library will not be used to open jpeg images.
+- `turbo` (on by default), the turbojpeg library will not be used to open jpeg images.
 You won't need Nasm to be installed.

-The feature `file_open` will enable/disable a file open dialog.
+- `file_open` will enable/disable a OS-native file open dialog.
 This pulls in additional dependencies and is enabled by default.
+Disabling it will enable a custom file dialog.
+This will probably the default in the future.

+- `notan/glsl-to-spirv` (default) uses the spirv shader compiler

+- `notan/shaderc` uses shaderc as a shader compiler.
+Longer build time.

+- `update` (default) enable app updating.

 ### Shortcuts:
 `mouse wheel` = zoom